mikeizbicki/ucr-cs100/tutorials/hacking_with_git/README.md

 name and email address.
 With this in mind, lets look at how I used this information to hack our grading system.

+## Changing My Grade
+After determining that there was no way git could tell if I was who my configurations said I was I was left with one last hurdle.
+When pushing to a GitHub repository using the https protocol you need to authenticate yourself using your login information.
+I wasn't too sure what would happen if I pushed a commit using a different email than the one used for my GitHub credentials but I told Mike of my idea and with his permission I went and tried out my idea.
+The process of committing with Mike's credentials was straight forward.
+First I changed the grade in file and then added the file with `git add grade`.
+The commit was made with `git commit --author="Mike Izbicki <mike@izbicki.me>" -m "Change grade".

 ## Additional Information
 TODO: Add links relating to documentation pertaining to this bug.
 Also add links relating to git and other bugs/features.